rpm-software-management/dnf5/doc/tutorial/plugins/index.rst

 Tutorial: Writing Plugins
 =========================

 Plugins are the means to extend the existing functionality of DNF5.
-They are written in the native language of DNF5, which is C++.
-Two types of plugins are
+Two types of plugins are supported:
-supported:

 * :ref:`dnf5 plugins`:
     * **Active:** Used to implement one or more commands.
 * :ref:`libdnf5 plugins`:
     * **Passive:** Used to implement additional logic into the library using hooks.

+They are written in the native language of DNF5, which is C++.

+However, a libdnf5 plugin can register other libdnf5 plugins, so it is possible to write a plugin that will load and register libdnf5 plugins written in different languages.
+The experimental ``python_plugins_loader`` does this for Python.

+In addition, the ``actions`` libdnf5 plugin allows configuring any executable to be triggered by a selected plugin hook.
+See the :ref:`actions plugin documentation <actions_plugin_ref-label>` for more details.

 .. note::
     Existing plugins from the preceding DNF project are not compatible